lzxnau/jldp/src/jlmd/python/pytorch/concept/transformer.md

 Sequential Linear Transformations
 : The core of the FFN comprises two linear (fully-connected) layers.
 Data for each token undergoes these transformations sequentially.

+## Targets Shifted Right

+During training, the decoder needs to know the correct word to predict and the words that came before it.
+Shifting the target sequence right by one position and inserting a "<start>" token achieves this.